 Tip: It is possible to synchronize a list of objects.
-This is particularly useful when the programmer expect to synchronize more than one elements (using the compss_wait_on function) (Code 54.
+This is particularly useful when the programmer expect to synchronize more than one elements (using the $compss_wait_on$ function) (Code 101).
 This feature also works with dictionaries, where the value of each entry is synchronized.
-In addition, if the structure synchronized is a combination of lists and dictionaries, the compss_wait_on will look for all objects to be synchronized in the whole structure.
+In addition, if the structure synchronized is a combination of lists and dictionaries, the $compss_wait_on$ will look for all objects to be synchronized in the whole structure.

-Code 54: Synchronization of a list of objects
+Code 101: Synchronization of a list of objects

 '''

 if name == 'main':

 l is a list of objects where some/all of them may be future objects

-1 = []
+l = []

 for i in range(10):

 l.append(ret_func())

 ...

-1 = compss_wait_on(1)
+l = compss_wait_on(l)

 '''